Which city is cheaper, Wollongong or Newcastle?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the southern hemisphere, summer is in January and winter is in July.

 Newcastle is around the same temperature as Wollongong in the summer.
-The temperature in Newcastle is usually 22°C (72°F) in January, and Wollongong stays around 23°C (74°F).
+The daily temperature in Newcastle averages around 22°C (72°F) in January, and Wollongong fluctuates around 23°C (74°F).

 The sun comes out a lot this time of the year in Wollongong.
 People are often attracted to the plentiful sunshine in Newcastle this time of the year.
 In the summer, Newcastle often gets around the same amount of sunshine as Wollongong.
 Newcastle gets 232 hours of sunny skies this time of year, while Wollongong receives 236 hours of full sun.